Pet bonds

 If a tenant needs help to pay a pet bond, they may be able to apply for a Bond Grant from the Ministry of Social Development (MSD).
 MSD will use the same criteria for a pet bond as they do for a general bond.

-A tenant is more likely to be successful with an application to MSD for assistance with a pet bond if it is the start of the tenancy (or a tenancy renewal) and if the tenant already has a pet.
+A tenant is more likely to be successful with an application to MSD for assistance with a pet bond if the application is made at the start of the tenancy (or a tenancy renewal) and the tenant already has a pet.

-Guidance from MSD indicates they are unlikely to assist with a pet bond if the tenant gets a pet during a tenancy because they consider this to be a discretionary choice that is avoidable in most cases - as in, the tenant has "caused or contributed to the cost" by choosing to get a pet.
+Guidance from MSD indicates that they are unlikely to assist with a pet bond if the tenant gets a pet during a tenancy.
+MSD consider this to be a discretionary choice that is avoidable in most cases, ie, the tenant has "caused or contributed to the cost" by choosing to get a pet.

 Assessment criteria for Pet Bond Grants